ipikuka/remark-flexible-code-titles/README.md

 #### `title`

-It is a **boolean** option for not adding any `title node`.
-If the option is provided as `false`, the plugin will not add the `title node`.
-Default is `true`, which adds a `title node` if a title is provided after a colon in the language part of the code block.
+It is a **boolean** option for not adding any `title` node.
+If the option is provided as `false`, the plugin will not add the `title` node.
+Default is `true`, which adds a `title` node if a title is provided after a colon in the language part of the code block.

 #### `titleTagName`

-It is a **string** option for providing custom HTML tag name for the `title node` other than `div`.
+It is a **string** option for providing custom HTML tag name for the `title` node other than `div`.

 #### `titleClassName`

-It is a **string** option for providing custom className for the `title node` other than `remark-code-title` .
+It is a **string** option for providing custom className for the `title` node other than `remark-code-title` .

 #### `titleProperties`

-It is an option to set additional properties for the `title node`.
-It is a callback function that takes the `language` and the `title` as optional arguments and returns the object which is going to be used for adding additional properties into the `title node`.
+It is an option to set additional properties for the `title` node.
+It is a callback function that takes the `language` and the `title` as optional arguments and returns the object which is going to be used for adding additional properties into the `title` node.

 #### `container`

-It is a **boolean** option for not adding any `container node`.
-If the option is provided as `false`, the plugin will not add the `container node`.
-Default is `true`, which adds a `container node`.
+It is a **boolean** option for not adding any `container` node.
+If the option is provided as `false`, the plugin will not add the `container` node.
+Default is `true`, which adds a `container` node.

 #### `containerTagName`

-It is a **string** option for providing custom HTML tag name for the `container node` other than `div`.
+It is a **string** option for providing custom HTML tag name for the `container` node other than `div`.

 #### `containerClassName`

-It is a **string** option for providing custom className for the `container node` other than `remark-code-container`.
+It is a **string** option for providing custom className for the `container` node other than `remark-code-container`.

 #### `containerProperties`

-It is an option to set additional properties for the `container node`.
-It is a callback function that takes the `language` and the `container` as optional arguments and returns the object which is going to be used for adding additional properties into the `container node`.
+It is an option to set additional properties for the `container` node.
+It is a callback function that takes the `language` and the `title` as optional arguments and returns the object which is going to be used for adding additional properties into the `container` node.

 ## Examples: